MarkEdmondson1234/markedmondson.me-hugo/content/post/2018-05-02-r-on-kubernetes-serverless-shiny-r-apis-and-scheduled-scripts.md

 ...with the parameter `pageview_names=["/example/96","/example/213","/example/107"]`

-Constructing the above in thwe terminal with `curl`, we test the API is functioning:
+Constructing the above in the terminal with `curl`, we test the API is functioning:

 ```sh
 curl --data 'pageview_names=["/example/96","/example/213","/example/107"]' http://35.233.42.6/ocpu/library/predictClickOpenCPU/R/predictMarkov/json